-Also referred to as “catastrophic risk insurance”, this type of personal insurance protects Arizona residents in the event of a significant disaster.
+Also referred to as catastrophic risk insurance, this type of personal insurance protects Arizona residents in the event of a significant disaster.
 In this case, individuals receive compensation for damages endured during these calamities.
 Some of the most common forms are earthquake insurance, natural disaster insurance, and tsunami insurance.

 Covering the cost of medical treatment, health insurance is sometimes referred to as health care coverage, health coverage, and/or health benefits.
-This type of personal insurance is viewed by many as the most essential form of protection.
+This type of personal insurance is viewed by many as an essential form of protection.
 In 2010, 49.9 million people in the U.S. were uninsured.
 Statistically, those who are uninsured have a lower household income and are noncitizens.

 Owning a home is an incredible accomplishment.
 However, homeowners insurance is important for Arizona residents looking to protect their house and the contents within it.
 Typically, homeowners insurance coverage is for the structure of the home, the contents inside, and any injury suffered by those people on the property itself.

 Life insurance is most commonly either universal life insurance or whole life insurance.
-These policies give financial benefit to a deceased’s family or other chosen beneficiary.
+These policies give a financial benefit to a deceased's family or other chosen beneficiary.
 Universal life insurance protects others in the case of death of the policyholder.
 Typically, universal life integrates flexibility in coverage.
 Whole life insurance guarantees a policy value for the life of the individual if the premiums are continually paid.